-Enclosed are important notices that we are required to distribute to each employee annually.
-These notices were historically printed in the Benefit Plans Handbook, but in an effort to reduce the waste and cost associated with printing the handbook for each employee, we have a soft copy of the handbook posted on our website (https://hr.ventura.org/benefits).
-The notices will also be posted on our website so you may access them at any time.
+Enclosed are important notices required for distribution to employees annually.
+These notices were historically printed in the Benefit Plans Handbook.
+However, in an effort to reduce the waste and cost associated with printing the handbook for each employee, a soft copy of the handbook is available on our website (https://hr.ventura.org/benefits), QR code provided below.
+These notices are also accessible at this location.

-For your convenience, we have also included a list of contact information for all County-sponsored benefit plans and programs.
+For your convenience, this packet also includes a general list of contact information for all Countysponsored benefit plans and programs.